ferds003/ferds003.github.io/_projects/2024 MFBAOHS.md

 ---
 layout: page
 title: Inspection safety report for a multipurpose cooperative
-description: Our service learning project for Bigay Buhay Co-op 👷🏻‍♂️
+description: Our service learning project for Bigay Buhay Co-op that details a safety audit 👷🏻‍♂️
 tags: operations_management
 category: management
 img: assets/img/2023/thumbnail_mfbaohs.png
 giscus_comments: true
+pretty_table: true
 ---

 ### OVERVIEW:

 This was a service learning project in conjunction with a partner organization to apply our studies into!
-This project involved conducting a comprehensive occupational safety and health (OSH) inspection at the <mark> Bigay Buhay Multipurpose Cooperative </mark>, a sewing and garment production facility with 74 employees.
-The objective was to evaluate compliance with DOLE–OSH Standards and identify workplace hazards, operational inefficiencies, and risks to worker health and safety.
+This project involved conducting a comprehensive occupational safety and health (OSH) inspection at the `Bigay Buhay Multipurpose Cooperative` , a sewing and garment `production facility with 74 employees`.
+The objective was to evaluate compliance with DOLE–OSHA Standards and identify workplace hazards, operational inefficiencies, and risks to worker health and safety.
 The team utilized OSHA checklists, risk assessment matrices, job hazard analyses, and environmental measurements (illumination, temperature, noise levels) to develop improvement recommendations.

 ### FINDINGS:

 The following are the findings that we have garnered based on our inspection of the cooperative in line also with the standards that were discussed in teachings:

-#### **1. Safety & Health Practices**
+**1. Safety & Health Practices**
 **Strengths:**
 - Active medical coordination with nearby hospitals.
 - Conducted fire and earthquake drills per barangay and national guidelines.